AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/virtual-machines/build_your_own_lightweight_vm.md

 Then execute the following command line:

 ```
-# Download the virtual machine and add to vagrant's repository
+# Download a VM and add to vagrant's repository
 $ vagrant box add ubuntu-14.10-amd64 https://cloud-images.ubuntu.com/vagrant/utopic/current/utopic-server-cloudimg-amd64-vagrant-disk1.box;

 # Change to a folder to create the Vagrantfile